dell/csm-docs/content/docs/csidriver/installation/offline/_index.md

 2. Unpacking the offline bundle created in Step 1 and preparing for installation
 3. Perform either a Helm installation or Operator installation using the files obtained after unpacking in Step 2

+**NOTE:** It is recommended to use the same build tool for packing and unpacking of images (either docker or podman).

 ### Building an offline bundle

 This needs to be performed on a Linux system with access to the internet as a git repo will need to be cloned, and container images pulled from public registries.